Michaelpalacce/ansible-kubernetes-cluster/README.md

 Can be used to generate join commands when there is already a cluster running.

-# Dependencies

-`michaelpalacce.kubernetes_preflight` Used to get all the binaries before setting the cluster up

 # Important
-This roles does NOT install a CRI.
+`michaelpalacce.kubernetes_preflight` Or something that sets up all the dependencies must be used This roles does NOT install a CRI.
 You must install one beforehand.
 Consider adding `michaelpalacce.docker` role to install docker as a cri.

 # Supported variables